UltraEngine/Documentation/CPP/CreateStreamBuffer.md

 //
 // This example will load a heightmap into a streambuffer and create a "virtual" pixmap, without
 // loading the entire file into memory.
 A sub-section of the heightmap will be extracted and saved.
-// This can be used to work with very large image files that exceed the computer's memory capacity.
+// This can be used to work with very large image files that cannot be loaded in memory.
 //
 //---------------------------------------------------------------------------------------------------